 The Drake Student Services Center is designed to provide assistance with common campus needs, including:

-The Library provides high-quality study spaces that include quiet study areas, study rooms, group study space, computer collaboration equipment, whiteboards and a popular campus cafe.
-An After-Hours portion of the Library is open for study when the Library itself is closed.
-The Library collaborates with other departments to provide direct academic support through the Writing Workshop, the Speaking Center, and with Academic Achievement to support tutoring in courses such as Accounting, Biology, Chemistry, and Psychology, as well as assistance with time management and study skills.
+The Library provides high-quality study spaces that include quiet study areas, study rooms, group study space, computer collaboration equipment, whiteboards and a popular campus café.
+The Midnight Hall section of the Library is open for study when the rest of the Library is closed.
+The Library collaborates with other departments to provide direct academic support through the Writing Center and the Speaking Center, and through Academic Access and Success to support tutoring in courses such as Accounting, Biology, Chemistry, and Psychology, as well as assistance with time management and study skills.
 Many campus groups and organizations meet in the Library, and a wide variety of cultural events and speakers are supported throughout the academic year.

-All students are provided with a Drake account that gives them access to a variety of technology services including email, printing, the myDrake campus portal, our online learning management system, password management, and file storage.
+All students are provided with a Drake account that gives them access to technology services and campus systems, including password management, file storage, and more.
+The Drake email is the official means of communication for students, faculty, and staff.

-P.C.D.S. will provide the following services to you at any point in your academic career:
+Career Services will provide the following services to you at any point in your academic career:

 Handshake (Drake’s online job posting board)

-Internship and Shadowing Experience
+Internship and Shadowing Contacts

 Resume/Cover Letter Development

-Core Power Skills Development
+True Blue Skills Development

 Student Disability Services assists students with disabilities in identifying and requesting necessary accommodations.
 Staff members work with students with all types of disabilities, including but not limited to learning disabilities; attention deficit disorder; mobility restrictions; mental health; visual, hearing, physical and psychological disabilities.
 Disability services include assessment of learning and support needs; classroom and test accommodation assistance; campus accessibility consultation; and support for faculty and staff.